MyCryptoHQ/knowledge-base-content/developers/adding-a-new-network.md

 If you meet all of those requirements, you simply need to [make a pull request](https://github.com/MyCryptoHQ/MyCrypto) with the following changes:

 1. Add a new `NetworkId` to [`src/types/networkId.ts`](https://github.com/MyCryptoHQ/MyCrypto/blob/master/src/types/networkId.ts).
 2. In [`src/database/data/networks.ts`](https://github.com/MyCryptoHQ/MyCrypto/blob/master/src/database/data/networks.ts), add an entry using the `NetworkId` as the key.
-The `dPaths` field specifies default derivation paths for usage in hierarchical deterministic wallets (Ledger, Trezor, mnemonic phrase).
+The `dPaths` field specifies default derivation paths for usage in hierarchical deterministic wallets (Ledger, Trezor, Secret Recovery Phrase).
 Note: Ledger may block your network's chain ID to only be used in specific derivation paths.
 3. If you need to add a new derivation path for your network, you can do so in [`src/config/dpaths.ts`](https://github.com/MyCryptoHQ/MyCrypto/blob/master/src/config/dpaths.ts).
 Simply add an object and variable for the derivation path, and then add the variable to the `DPathsList` array.
 4. Add one or more nodes to [`src/database/data/nodes.ts`](https://github.com/MyCryptoHQ/MyCrypto/blob/master/src/database/data/nodes.ts) using the `NetworkId` provided earlier.